ginkgo-project/ginkgo/BENCHMARKING.md

 When running the benchmarks with the helper script `run_all_benchmarks.sh` (or calling `make benchmark`), the `ssget` tool is required.

-It's important to note that when running on the Ginkgo cluster, the SuiteSparse matrix collection is available in `storage/data/suitesparse/`, so installing `ssget` can be skipped.
-The script `run_all_benchmarks.sh` mentioned above still requires it though.

 To install `ssget`, access the repository and copy the file `ssget` into a directory present in your `PATH` variable as per the tool's `README.md` instructions.
 The tool can be installed either in a global system path or a